usnmweb/Square-project/README.md

 - Extend the functionality by adding more features such as animations or user interaction options.

 ## Credits:
-- This project was created by [Your Name] for learning purposes.
+- This project was created by Alberto Barbagallo for learning purposes.